digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Similarly to fetches, the version of the choice implementation that is called from a choice body is determined by the package that the choice’s package depends on.
-SCU will automatically upgrade/downgrade the payload stored in the ledger to match that of the choice it is calling.
+SCU will automatically upgrade (or downgrade) the payload stored in the ledger to match that of the choice it is calling.

 **Consuming clients (such as daml-script, ts/java codegen)**